-We do not intend to pay cash dividends to our stockholders, so you will not receive any return on your investment in our Company prior to selling your interest in the Company.
+We do not intend to pay cash dividends to our stockholders.

-We have never paid any dividends to our common stockholders as a public company.
+We paid a one-time cash dividend for the year ended December 31, 2021 in the amount of \$310,280.
 We currently intend to retain any future earnings for funding growth and, therefore, do not expect to pay any cash dividends in the foreseeable future.
 If we determine that we will pay cash dividends to the holders of our common stock, we cannot assure that such cash dividends will be paid on a timely basis.
 The success of your investment in our Company will likely depend entirely upon any future appreciation.
-As a result, you will not receive any return on your investment prior to selling your shares in our Company and, for the other reasons discussed in this "Risk Factors" section, you may not receive any return on your investment even when you sell your shares in our Company.